The-Monkeys-and-MAUD/MonkeytestJS/README.md

 then `this.config.facebookId` will have a value "88888888888888888".

-You can setup as many environments as you wish.
+You can setup as many environments as you need.
 In the default **/config.json** file the `local` environment doesn't override the default `facebookId` value, effectively making `local` the default.

  ```javascript